 20.3.2.
-You should report abusive users immediately to the Database Manager.
-Please do not get into a flame war in the submission comments
+You should report abusive users immediately to the Database support team.
+Please do not get into a flame war in the submission comments.

 20.4.
 Ask yourself if there is enough information that other users will be able to tell the releases apart, and tell which version they have.
-As an example; Simply adding 'Reissue' to the format is not enough (if the other aspects of the release are the same), and the submission should be treated as a duplicate and 'Entirely Incorrect' voted in such a case.
-Remember to explain to the submitter the reason for the rejection, and point out they can resubmit it if they can explain the difference.
-Note that one distinguishing feature is enough to accept it as a Unique Release, for example, slight variations in the printed artwork (if images are available and / or if it is explained in the release notes), different Cat#'s etc
+For example: Simply adding 'Reissue' to the format is not enough (if the other aspects of the release are the same), and the submission should be treated as a duplicate and 'Entirely Incorrect' voted in such a case.
+Remember to explain to the submitter the reason for the rejection, and point out that they can resubmit it if they can explain the difference.
+Note that one distinguishing feature is enough to accept it as a unique release, for example, slight variations in the printed artwork (if images are available and / or if it is explained in the release notes), different Cat#'s, etc.

 20.5.
 Releases should only be removed from the Database if they are invalid.
 For example, they don't exist or they don't contain enough information to identify them as a valid unique release.
 Always exercise caution when voting to remove a release.
 Please see the general guidelines for more information.